Tanz0rz/haxe-fmod/README.md

 Long-term, I would like to make this library available for all flavors of Haxe.
 I think this is very doable, but I am going to stick to HaxeFlixel for now until I am happy with the project.

 I would also like to see this support HTML5 deployments, but I have no idea how much work that is going to be.
 PR's are welcome!

+## Contact

+Please use the ["Issues" tab](https://github.com/Tanz0rz/faxe2/issues) to report any problems!